Why was WQMS Founded?

 Registered Professional Engineer Queensland

-Simon is renowned in the mining industry, with close to 20 years of metallurgy and root cause failure analysis consulting experience to the coal mining industry in the Hunter Valley and Bowen Basin coal mining regions.
+Simon is renowned in the mining industry, with 20 years of metallurgy and root cause failure analysis consulting experience to the coal mining industry in the Hunter Valley and Bowen Basin coal mining regions.
 Having completed more than 1000 investigations, Simon knows why and how equipment fails.
 Many of these failures are due to welding related issues, which could have been avoided or even prevented altogether through better quality welding and attention to fatigue detail and design.
 He believes that understanding the mode and causes of cracking means that action can be taken to prevent cracking or improve fatigue life, rather than just “repairing” with the goal of making the “crack disappear”.
 Simon instigated and is leading the ACARP project “Preventing fatigue cracking via planned surface dressing of critical areas”, with the goal of developing techniques and proving the concept that fatigue life can be restored by removing the very thin surface layer of accumulated fatigue damage as a preventative maintenance action.
 Simon has in-depth knowledge of the fundamental metallurgical principles involved with welding, as well as the technical aspects of welding processes, and uses this to provide advice for repairs of critical components.

 Simon has acted as an Expert Witness in a number of legal cases.
 Simon has been an active member of the Australasian Corrosion Association for more than 15 years, and is Past President of the Newcastle Branch.
 He has written a number of papers on failure analysis, corrosion issues and research, presented at a number of conferences, and is a guest lecturer on Engineering Materials at Newcastle University.
 Simon is also a PhD candidate at Newcastle University.